aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

     useful to allow to continue normal operations by many Unix processes during repacking;
-  - we access it via the SQLAlchemy library that anyway is already a dependency of AiiDA, and is actually the only dependency of the current object-store implementation.
+  - we access it via the SQLAlchemy library that anyway is already a dependency of AiiDA, and is actually the only dependency of the current object-store implementation;
-  - it's quite widespread and so the libary to read and write should be reliable.
+  - it's quite widespread and so the libary to read and write should be reliable; in addition, SQLite has a clear [long-term support planning](https://www.sqlite.org/lts.html).

 - Deletion can just occur efficiently as either a deletion of the loose object, or a removal from the index file (if the object is already packed).
 Later repacking of the packs can be used to recover the disk space still occupied in the pack files.
+It is hard to find a better strategy that does not require manual repacking but gives all other guarantees especially for fast live operations (as a reference, also essentially all databases do the same and have a "vacuum" operation that is in a sense equivalent to the concept of repacking here).

 - The object store does not need to provide functionality to modify an object.
 In AiiDA, files of nodes are typically only added, and once